bernhardAxonIvy/doc/source/axonivy/migration/migration-notes-93.rst

 |tag-project-changed| |tag-project-deprecated|

-The environment editor and all environment aware editors like the Web Service Client Editor, the Rest Client Editor and the Database Editor are not environment aware anymore.
+The environment editor and all environment aware editors like the Web Service Client Editor, the REST Client Editor, and the Database Editor are not environment aware anymore.
 Learn how you can define :ref:`environment aware configurations <configuration-environments>`.